CharlieWhile13/NitrolessiOS/README.md

 # NitrolessiOS
-A keyboard for custom emotes in Discord without Nitro
+A keyboard for custom emotes in Discord without Nitro.